elixir-image/image/README.md

 * **Image streaming** — open and write directly from `File.Stream`s, Plug `Conn`s, in-memory binaries, and S3 sources.

-* **Optional ML integrations** — each is compiled only when its optional dependency is present:
+* **Optional integrations** — each is compiled only when its optional dependency is present:

   * `Image.Video` (frame extraction, seek, webcam) via [Xav](https://hex.pm/packages/xav), an Elixir wrapper around FFmpeg.
-Requires FFmpeg ≥ 6.0 on the system.
+Requires FFmpeg 6.x or 7.x on the system.

   * QR code encoding and decoding via the sibling [`image_qrcode`](https://hex.pm/packages/image_qrcode) package (Nayuki QR-Code-generator + quirc; no `:evision` dependency).